stolpem/mlazure-ndeg-prj3/README.md

 ![hyperdrive_details.png](screenshots/hyperdrive_details.png)

 The above screenshot shows details about the hyperdrive run.
-Unfortunately, the view was not correctly updated at the end, since the best model is not the one shown in the first row of the table.
-It was correctly shown in the _Trials_ view of Azure ML Studio, though.

 ![hyperdrive_best_model.png](screenshots/hyperdrive_best_model.png)

-The above screenshot shows properties of the best random forest found by the Hyperdrive run and its performance on the test set.
+The above screenshot shows properties of the best random forest found by the Hyperdrive run, its performance on the test set and a confusion matrix.

-The best model of 100 trials yields a cross-validated accuracy of 84.002% on the training set.
-On the test set, it gives an accuracy of **83.834%**.

 The best found model had the following parameters:

-* `n_estimators`: 57,
+- `n_estimators`: 16,
-* `max_depth`: 9,
+- `max_depth`: 5,
-* `max_features`: 11,
+- `max_features`: 9,
-* `min_samples_leaf`: 0.013049
+- `min_samples_leaf`: 0.010409048758333402

 It can be observed in general that the parameter `min_samples_leaf` has the most influence on the accuracy, where larger values in many cases lead to worse performance.
 Lower values for `max_depth` and `max_features` can lead to worse performance as well.
 The parameter `n_estimators` doesn't seem to have any strong correlations with performance.

+#### Performance

+The best model of 100 trials yields a cross-validated accuracy of 84.2% on the training set.
+On the test set, it gives an accuracy of **83.9%**.
+The AutoML model therefore beats the best single random forest by 3.7 percentage points, which is the reason why the AutoML model got deployed.

 ## Model Deployment